Privacy and Protection of personal data

 If you are under 16, you MUST have your parents’ consent before using the services of this site.

 The users have the right to be informed, log out or have objections to further processing of their data.

-Along with our company’s internal IT systems, this site is designed to comply with the following laws/regulations regarding the protection of user’s personal data:
+This site is designed to comply with the following laws/regulations regarding the protection of user’s personal data:

 - EU Data Protection Directive (DPD of year 1995)